zenna/Sigma.jl/README.md

 ### Sampling

-Oftentimes we want to sample from a RandomVariable.
+Oftentimes we want to sample from a RandVar.
 To do this, use `rand`

 ```julia